Kernel Machine and Distributed Lag Models for Assessing Windows of Susceptibility to Environmental Mixtures in Children's Health Studies: Simulation Study

 \subsection{Supplementary results and discussion of sensitivity}

-We include additional scenarios C and D in the supplemental material that have a smoother true weight function.
+We include additional scenarios C and D in the supplemental material.
+Scenario C is similar to scenario A but has a smoother true weight function.
 This weight function can be perfectly modeled with a natural spline with four degrees of freedom.
 Both BKMR-DLM and BKMR-DLM-quad perform better with a smoother weight function.
 Using a more flexible basis expansion for the weight functions resulted in higher variance estimates and generally did not perform as well in the simulations.
+Scenario D is similar to scenario B but includes nonlinear effects and only two-way interaction.
+Results are similar to scenario B.